liebechaos/lcv-home/content/activity/quarantine.md

 date: 2020-03-14T18:00:00+01:00
 ---

-Love Chaos Quarantine is an adhoc online festival.
+Love Chaos Quarantine was an adhoc online festival during the spring of 2020.

 As so many of us are stuck in the house or flat and parts of our daily lives are very different than they usually are, we wanted to find a way to still hang out and share things with each other.